NeuraiProject/Neurai/doc/covenants.md

 - CSFS, Ed25519 and CHECKSIGADD (`nSignatureOpcodesHeight`);
 - TXHASH, NIP-043 primitives, MAST, NIP-046 budgets, ZKVERIFY and Poseidon work;
 - the NIP-040 asset marker (`rvn` outputs before block 10, `xna` from block 10;
-  legacy `rvn` UTXOs stay spendable) and the DEPIN transfer state.
+  legacy `rvn` UTXOs stay spendable) and the DEPIN transfer state;
+- NIP-028: 30-second blocks, the subsidy halved (and its halving interval doubled to 28,800 blocks, ~10 days as before), a 120-block reorg cap (60 minutes, as before), the block version flag `0x40000000` required on every block and peers below protocol 70029 dropped.

+The reset testnet keeps the `RUEN` message start and port 19100.
+It announces protocol 70030 and refuses peers below it from the first handshake, which keeps nodes of the previous testnet (same message start, protocol 70029) out; its new genesis keeps the chains apart.
+Regtest also announces 70030; mainnet keeps 70029 for now.

 Assets, RIP5 and the asset VersionBits deployments are active from genesis as a pure rule (`nAssetsActiveFromGenesis`), and the v1.0.6 consensus fixes apply from genesis.
-NIP-028 (30-second blocks) is not scheduled.
 Block validation uses the height of the block; wallet and mempool admission use the next block's height, so new-rule transactions are accepted with the tip at block 9.

 Mainnet remains unscheduled.
-Regtest applies everything from height 0 by default; `-optinfeaturesheight`, `-strictauthscriptheight`, `-signatureopcodesheight` and the per-feature overrides move the heights for activation tests.
+Regtest applies everything from height 0 by default except NIP-028, which only `-blocktimereductionheight` schedules;
+`-optinfeaturesheight`, `-strictauthscriptheight`, `-signatureopcodesheight`
+and the per-feature overrides move the heights for activation tests.

 ### Strict AuthScript activation schedule